JoeyParshley/TicTacToe/NOTES.md

 A Cell represents one "square" on the board and can have one of:

-- 0: no token is in the square,
+- 0: no token is in the square, ( - for Tic Tac Toe)
-- 1: Player One's token
+- 1: Player One's token, ( X for Tic Tac Toe)
-- 2: Player Two's token
+- 2: Player Two's token, ( O for Tic Tac Toe)

 It exposes two methods: